 Netflix has three different plans when it comes to streaming: Basic, Standard, and Premium.
 Plans start at $8 and increase incrementally, bringing the Standard and Premium plans to $11 and $14, respectively.
 Of course, things do change, and given the company’s recent stock surges and continually increasing subscriber numbers, Netflix may raise streaming prices sooner than usual.
 As usual, we’ll keep you updated.
 Below is a breakdown of what each plan entails, with the added features.

-|Plan||Price||Number of screens||Resolution|
+|Plan||Price||Number of screens at once||Resolution|

-|Premium (streaming)||$12||4||HD + Ultra HD|
+|Premium (streaming)||$14||4||HD + Ultra HD|

 |Plan||DVD Price||Blu-ray Price

-||Number of discs out at a time|
+||Number of discs out at once|

 What is simultaneous viewing — streaming only

-Ergo, if you opt for the standard plan, you use the same account to watch content on two different devices at once, or four different devices at the same time with the premium plan.
+Ergo, if you opt for the Standard plan, you use the same account to watch content on two different devices at once or four different devices at the same time with the premium plan.
 That said, the number of devices and people you want to share your account with will likely influence which plan you pick.

-If you’ve shelled out the bucks to buy a 4K TV or monitor, you might as well spend a few extra dollars for a premium account.
-Doing so will grant you access to Ultra HD content — such as NBC’s The Blacklist and the lauded Breaking Bad — allowing you to watch shows and films at a resolution considered to be four times that of 1080p (HD).
-Just type “UHD” or “4K” into the search bar in Netflix to find the high-resolution programming.
+High definition isn’t the end, however.
+If you’ve shelled out the bucks to buy a 4K TV or monitor, you might as well spend a few extra dollars for a Premium account.
+Doing so will grant you access to Ultra HD content — such as NBC’s The Blacklist and the lauded Breaking Bad — allowing you to watch shows and films at a resolution considered four times better than 1080p (HD).